Testing strong-field QED with the avalanche precursor: Introduction

 \section{Introduction}

-The interaction of charged particles and photons with strong electromagnetic (EM) fields has attracted considerable interest for almost a century.\cite{Di_Piazza_2012,Gonoskov_2022,fedotov2023high,popruzhenko2023dynamics} Even before the modern formulation of quantum electrodynamics (QED), the process of pair production under the action of a strong EM field, vacuum nonlinearities, and the attainability of the maximum possible EM field strength were studied and discussed.\cite{sauter.zp.1931,heisenberg.zp.1936} At some point, it was understood that the processes of photon emission by charged particles and electron-positron pair production by photons in strong EM fields exhibit properties that were not encountered in perturbative QED, moreover, the interplay between these processes and particle dynamics in EM fields gives rise to new phenomena.\cite{erber1966high,baier1968,ritus1985} Before the invention of the laser, the studies of such processes were mostly believed to be of theoretical interest only.
-However, high-intensity lasers, which became available after the introduction of the chirped-pulse-amplification technique,\cite{strickland1985compression} decisively changed the landscape of QED studies in the presence of strong EM fields, which are often referred to as Strong Field Quantum Electrodynamcis (SFQED).
+The interaction of charged particles and photons with strong electromagnetic (EM) fields has attracted considerable interest for almost a century.\cite{Di_Piazza_2012,Gonoskov_2022,fedotov2023high,popruzhenko2023dynamics} Even before the modern formulation of quantum electrodynamics (QED), the process of pair production under the action of a strong EM field, vacuum nonlinearities, and the attainability of the maximum possible EM field strength were studied and discussed.\cite{sauter.zp.1931,heisenberg.zp.1936} At some point, it was understood that the processes of photon emission by charged particles and electron-positron pair production by photons in strong EM fields exhibit properties that were not encountered in perturbative QED, moreover, the interplay between these processes and particle dynamics in EM fields gives rise to new phenomena.\cite{schwinger1951,reiss1962absorption,nikishov_jetp1964,brown1964interaction} \CORR{The initial studies of strong-field effects were mainly of theoretical interest, motivated by astrophysical applications.\cite{erber1966high,baier1968,ritus1985}} However, high-intensity lasers, which became available after the introduction of the chirped-pulse-amplification technique,\cite{strickland1985compression} decisively changed the landscape of QED studies in the presence of strong EM fields, which are often referred to as Strong Field Quantum Electrodynamcis (SFQED).
 The flexibility of the laser EM field configuration and the ability of lasers to accelerate particles from underdense \cite{esarey.rmp.2009} and solid density \cite{daido.rpp.2012} plasmas and then make them interact with strong EM fields of that very laser or a second one has paved the way for a plethora of experimental proposals to study QED in strong EM fields.